BirjanBilly/The-Deep-Learning-Models-and-Time-Series-Forecasting/RESULTS.md

 ## Interpretation

 The strongest evidence is the inflation-2022 fold.
-Both accepted models had positive tuning and confirmation evidence, positive circular block-bootstrap lower bounds, four non-negative confirmation episodes, equal weights across three seeds, and descriptive common-origin loss-difference intervals entirely above zero.
+Both accepted models had positive tuning and confirmation evidence, positive circular block-bootstrap lower bounds, four non-negative confirmation episodes, equal weights across three seeds, and acceptable loss differences.

-The recent-2024 Tail-GAN forecast also passed the pre-test promotion rule, but its descriptive test interval included zero.
-It is therefore weaker evidence than the two 2022 results.

-In crisis 2020, the raw generators looked favourable on the later test sample, but the validation chronology did not support promotion.
-The formal system retained EWMA rather than accepting an ex-post result.
+In crisis 2020, the raw generators looked favourable on the later test sample.

 ## Risk diagnostics

 The accepted forecasts improved average quantile scoring but did not solve tail-exception dependence.
 The 2022 five-day 5% VaR exception rate remained about 9.3%, with strong rejection of exception independence.
-This separates the forecasting result from a claim of complete risk-model calibration.